HemantNegi/jquery.sumoeditor/README.md

 - Do not delete any node ever, always try to move it.
 - We will try to use native html tags for everything and follow w3c semantics.

+## elements which we want to consider block elements:
+To generate a consistent markup across the browsers, we have to make some constraints on certain tags.
+These are mostly native block elements.

 ## Understanding Selection and Range Objects

 Selection object: